mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * MLS clients connected to a peer-to-peer network could instantiate a decentralized DS by transmitting MLS messages over that network.

-* In an MLS group using a PKI for authentication, the AS would comprise the certificate issuance and validation processes, both of which involve logic inside MLS clients as well as various servers.
+* In an MLS group using a Public Key Infrastructure (PKI) for authentication, the AS would comprise the certificate issuance and validation processes, both of which involve logic inside MLS clients as well as various existing PKI roles (ex: Certificate Authorities).

 It is important to note that the Authentication Service functionality can be completely abstract in the case of a Service Provider which allows MLS clients